Caldarie/flutter_tflite_audio/README.md

 1. Preprocess stored audio files for inference.
 There are some things to note however:

    * Can only run inferences on mono wav files.
 (In the future, an audio converter will be included in this plugin.)
+   * Avoid using very large audio files.
+This may cause adverse effects.
    * For best results, use make sure the sample rate of the audio is similar to the inputSize.
 For example, GTM models have an input size of 44032.
 So a sample rate of 44100 should be used.
 Similarly, decodedWav models have a inputSize of 16000, so a sample rate of 16000 should be used.

 2. Run inferenced on recorded audio.
 There are some features you can use: